8 Setting Expectations

 • Are you proud of the work you’ve accomplished?

-Surprisingly, 63% of students felt that their work was not going to help the community, and almost half of the class were not proud of the work they had accomplished.
+Surprisingly, 63% of students felt their work would not help the community.
+Almost half of the class did not feel proud of their work.

 When queried why they felt this way, students indicated that they had expected to complete the entire project by the end of the semester.
 Despite many accolades from the community, students felt that they had failed.